mljar/mljar-api-R/README.md

 ## How to install

-You can install mljar from **CRAN**:
+You can install mljar directly from **CRAN**:

     install.packages("mljar")

-Alternatively, you can insyall the last development version from GitHub using `devtools`:
+Alternatively, you can install the latest development version from GitHub using `devtools`:

     devtools::install_github("mljar/mljar-api-R")

 ## How to use it